paulx3/ohlife_replacement_server/README.md

 **Warning:** The methods below can't be used right now.

-Clone the repository and fill the credential file according to comments and hit run **deploy.sh** script.
+Clone the repository and fill the config.cfg file according to comments and hit **deploy.sh** script.

 Boom!